Clarence Gillis: Early life and World War I service

-He was born on the Nova Scotia mainland, in the town of Londonderry, in 1895.
+Clarence Gillis was born on the Nova Scotia mainland, in the town of Londonderry, in 1895.
 His father, J.H.
-Gillis, moved the family to the Industrial Cape Breton area in 1904.
+Gillis, relocated the family to the Industrial Cape Breton region in 1904.
 J.H.
-Gillis worked in the coal mines and was an associate of union leader J. B. McLachlan.
-Clarie, as Clarence Gillis was known, started working in the region's coal mines in 1913.
-The next year, he joined the Canadian Corps and rose from private to acting lieutenant.
-He suffered a head wound from shrapnel in Flanders.
-He would recover enough to go back to the mines after the war.
+Gillis was employed in the coal mines and was an associate of union leader J. B. McLachlan.
+Clarie, as he was commonly known, commenced his employment in the region’s coal mines in 1913.
+The following year, he enlisted in the Canadian Corps and progressed from private to acting lieutenant.
+He sustained a head injury from shrapnel during the Battle of Flanders.
+He made a full recovery and resumed his work in the mines after the war.